 The London Peace Implementation Conference also established the Steering Board of the PIC to work under the chairmanship of the High Representative as the executive arm of the PIC.

 The Steering Board members are Canada, France, Germany, Italy, Japan, Russia, United Kingdom, United States, the Presidency of the European Union, the European Commission, and the Organisation of the Islamic Conference (OIC), which is represented by Turkey.

 The Steering Board provides the High Representative with political guidance.
-In Sarajevo, the High Representative chairs weekly meetings of the Ambassadors to BiH of the Steering Board members.
-In addition, the Steering Board meets at the level of political directors three times a year.
+In Sarajevo, the High Representative chairs regular meetings of the Ambassadors to BiH of the Steering Board members.
+In addition, the Steering Board meets at the level of political directors twice a year.

 The Board of Principals